BorisDudkin/FinTech_Module_14_Algorithmic_Trading_and_ML/README.md

 - We can review the classification report associated with the SVC model prediction:<br/>
   ![cl1](Images/svm_classification_report.JPG)<br/>
   The evaluation shows the model accuracy of 0.55.
 The most notable characteristic is the recall, showing 0.96 for 1.0 and 0.04 for -1.0.
 That indicates that model is more likely to generate the buy rather than sell signals.
-Also, since we calculate the strategy returns by multiplying actual retuens and shifted predicted signals, it is of no surprise that the model's strategy returns are quite close to the actual returns, as it s more likely to produce 1.0 than -1.0:<br/>
+Also, since we calculate the strategy returns by multiplying actual returns and shifted predicted signals, it is of no surprise that the model's strategy returns are quite close to the actual returns, as it s more likely to produce 1.0 than -1.0:<br/>
   ![actual_strategy1](Images/SVC1.JPG)<br/>

 **Tuning the Baseline Trading Algorithm**<br/>